Newly diagnosed ALK+ mNSCLC

 Before you take ALECENSA, tell your doctor about all of your medical conditions, including if you:

-• Men who have female partners that are able to become pregnant should use effective birth control during treatment with ALECENSA and for 3 months after the final dose of ALECENSA
+Males who have female partners that are able to become pregnant should use effective birth control (contraception) during treatment with ALECENSA and for 3 months after the last dose of ALECENSA

-• Are breastfeeding or plan to breastfeed.
+• are breastfeeding or plan to breastfeed.
 It is not known if ALECENSA passes into your breast milk.
-Do not breastfeed during treatment with ALECENSA and for 1 week after the final dose of ALECENSA.
-Talk to your doctor about the best way to feed your baby during this time
+Do not breastfeed during treatment with ALECENSA and for 1 week after the last dose of ALECENSA.
+Talk to your doctor about the best way to feed your baby during this time.

 Tell your doctor about all the medicines you take, including prescription medicines, over-the-counter medicines, vitamins, and herbal supplements.